Supersonic-Sites/ElopeTofino/content/elopement-guide.md

     desc: Each package include all the essentials to ensure a stress-free and memorable wedding, elopement or vow renewal, whilst still allowing you to add on extra optional services if needed.
-By only working with trusted suppliers that are great at what they do, we ensure that everything runs as smoothly as possible on your wedding day.
+By only working with trusted suppliers that are great at what they do, I ensure that everything runs as smoothly as possible on your wedding day.
     desc_select: true
     title: All you need to know to get started
   - type: divider